MicrosoftDocs/ATADocs/ATPDocs/deploy/migrate-from-ata-overview.md

 # Advanced Threat Analytics (ATA) to Microsoft Defender for Identity

-> [!NOTE]
-> The final release of ATA is [generally available](https://support.microsoft.com/help/4568997/update-3-for-microsoft-advanced-threat-analytics-1-9).
-ATA ended Mainstream Support on January 12, 2021.
-Extended Support will continue until January 2026.
-For more information, read [our blog](https://techcommunity.microsoft.com/t5/microsoft-security-and/end-of-mainstream-support-for-advanced-threat-analytics-january/ba-p/1539181).

-This article describes how to migrate from an existing ATA installation to Microsoft Defender for Identity:
+This article describes how to migrate from an existing ATA installation to a Microsoft Defender for Identity sensor, and includes the following steps:

 > [!div class="checklist"]
 >